Schmitty The Weather Dog Science Sing-Along Show

 Note: While earning his math/education degree at Purdue University, Ron helped put himself through school by playing sing-along piano and has the distinction of being a 3 time World Champion Ragtime Piano Player.
 Hence the musical thread throughout the assembly.

 New York City resident, Elly McGuire is the author of Schmitty The Weather Dog:Daydream.
-Illustrated by Simon Estrada, Schmitty The Weather Dog: Daydream tells the story of a four-pound pup named Schmitty who goes from day-dreaming to doing by overcoming obstacles to learn about the weather and help her struggling two-legged weatherman Dad.
+Illustrated by Simon Estrada, Schmitty The Weather Dog: Daydream tells the story of a four-pound pup named Schmitty who goes from day-dreaming to doing by overcoming obstacles and naysayers to learn about the weather and help her struggling two-legged weatherman Dad.
 In the end, Schmitty shows us that no matter what your size or breed, if you study hard, you can do anything.

 Head Master Gregory O’Melia of the Buckley School in Manhattan poses with Team Schmitty The Weather Dog after their STEM Assembly.